zooniverse/front-end-monorepo/packages/lib-classifier/README.md

 ## Tests

-`yarn test` to run Vitest tests.
+`pnpm test` to run Vitest tests.

-`yarn test FlipbookViewer.spec.jsx` to test one file at a time.
+`pnpm test FlipbookViewer.spec.jsx` to test one file at a time.

 ## Contributing